Brewers vs. Giants Player Props Betting Odds

 |4

-- Willy Adames has four doubles, five home runs, 19 walks and 16 RBI (26 total hits).
-He's also swiped two bases.
+- Christian Yelich has four doubles, four home runs, 14 walks and 13 RBI (29 total hits).
+He's also stolen five bases.

 |Opponent